SukritiSharma/Neural-Network/README.md

 # Neural-Network
 This is a simple model with single neuron with three input and single output.

-Model will be train the neuron to solve the problem below.
+Model will train the neuron to solve the problem below.
 The first four examples are called a training set.
 Test set will be Should the ‘?’ be 0 or 1?

 |          | Input | |  | Output |